Laboratory for Social-Emotional Development and Intervention

 Administrative Assistant & Community Liaison

 Chanel Tsang received her bachelor’s degree from the University of Toronto and spent more than fifteen years in the education, early years, and non-profit sectors.
 She has worked with the Mississauga community for many years in EarlyON Child and Family Centres, developing her passion for working with families and young children, community building and engagement, and social-emotional development and health.
 Her current work weaves many of these experiences together as she assists the centre’s commitment to supporting families and practitioners in promoting children’s social-emotional development, learning, and well-being.

-We also have a wonderful team of undergraduate volunteers who work on the RAISE project, including Crystal Mui, Anahita Bahreini-Esfahani, Brianna Valenzuela, Crystal Mui, and Zainab Haseeb.
+We also have a wonderful team of undergraduate volunteers who work on the RAISE project, including Abby Walker-Mitchell, Anahita Bahreini-Esfahani, Brianna Valenzuela, Crystal Mui, and Zainab Haseeb.
 Past volunteers: Simisolaoluwa Olapade.

 RAISE is a multidisciplinary collaboration with several Early Years and Child Care sector organizations in the Peel Region.
 The RAISE Project’s Advisory Committee plays an essential role in the development, implementation, and evaluation of our training.

 Tina Malti, University of Toronto Mississauga (Project PI)